Former Warrior Rowan Baxter's wife Hannah Baxter dies after fire that killed couple's three kids

 The mother of three young children killed in a deliberately-lit, horrific car fire in Brisbane has also died of her injuries.

-Hannah Baxter - who was reportedly doused in petrol by her New Zealand husband and ex Warriors rugby league player - had been trying to escape their crumbling relationship by seeking refuge with her parents.
+Hannah Baxter - who was reportedly doused in petrol by her New Zealand husband and ex Warriors rugby league player - had been trying to escape their crumbling relationship by seeking refuge for her and her three children with her parents.

 Hannah, 31, died overnight after suffering "extensive injuries" when Rowan Baxter, 42, set her car alight on Wednesday morning in Camp Hill, in east Brisbane.